The THESAN-ZOOM project: The Hidden Neighbours of OI Absorbers during Reionization: The thesan-zoom simulations

+The simulations are performed with the \textsc{arepo-rt} \citep{Kannan2019} code, a radiation hydrodynamic extension of \textsc{arepo} \citep{Weinberger2020, Springel2010} with the implementation of ``node-to-node'' communication presented in \citet[][]{Zier2024}.
+A quasi-Lagrangian method is employed to solve hydrodynamic equations, using the characteristic Voronoi cells to represent gas elements.
 Star formation follows a stochastic approach, with only self-gravitating Jeans unstable gas cells with densities above $10\,\text{cm}^{-3}$ considered eligible to form stars.
 Each individual star particle represents a stellar population, typically with a mass $\approx 10^4\,\text{M}_\odot$ and an assumed Chabrier initial mass function \citep[]{Chabrier2003} with minimum and maximum stellar masses set to $0.1\,\text{M}_\odot$ and $100\,\text{M}_\odot$, respectively.
 Supernovae (SNe) feedback and stellar winds are implemented using an approach based on the Stars and MUltiphase Gas in GaLaxiEs (SMUGGLE) model \citep[]{Marinacci2019}, as described in \citet{Kannan2020, Kannan2025}.
 Briefly, stars with mass $M_\ast > 8\,\text{M}_\odot$ explode as SN type II, and energy, momentum and mass are injected into the closest gas cells together with metals and dust \citep{Vogelsberger2013, McKinnon2016}.
 The simulations also reproduce feedback from SN type Ia and stellar winds from O-B and asymptotic giant branch stars, thought to have a significant impact before the explosion of the first SNe.
-Moreover, early stellar feedback, which has the effect of disrupting molecular clouds, is added to regulate stellar feedback before the first SNe explosions, injecting momentum for the first $5$\,Myr after star particles are formed.
+Moreover, early stellar feedback, which has the effect of disrupting molecular clouds, is added to regulate stellar feedback before the first SNe explosions, injecting momentum for the first $5$\,Myr after star particles are formed. {Star-forming gas, unlike the parent \textsc{thesan} simulation, is not bound to follow an effective equation of state \citep[][]{SpringelHernquist2003}.
+Instead, the multi-phase interstellar medium (ISM) is reproduced thanks to the high resolution of our zoom simulations and the feedback implementation applied.}